 USPAP permits either the results of the appraisal may be communicated in a "Selfcontained," "Summary" or "Restricted" report format as defined by USPAP.
-Unless otherwise instructed, all reports must be a complete appraisal in a Self-contained format.
+Unless otherwise instructed, all reports must be a complete appraisal in a self-contained format.

-Per the advisory opinions provided by USPAP, preparation of appraisals for subsidized housing in compliance with USPAP requires knowledge and experience that goes beyond typical residential appraisal competency.
-Subsidized housing may be defined as single or multi-family residential real estate targeted for ownership or occupancy by low or moderate-income households as a result of public programs and other financial tools that assist or subsidize the developer, purchaser, or tenant in exchange for restrictions on use and occupancy.
-The United States Department of Housing and Urban Development (HUD) provides the primary definition of income and asset eligibility standards for low and moderate-income households.
+Per the advisory opinions provided by USPAP, preparation of appraisals for affordable housing in compliance with USPAP requires knowledge and experience that goes beyond typical residential appraisal competency.
+Affordable housing may be defined as single or multi-family residential real estate targeted for ownership or occupancy by low or moderate income households as a result of public programs and other financial tools that assist the developer, purchaser, or tenant in exchange for restrictions on use and occupancy.
+The United States Department of Housing and Urban Development (HUD) provides the primary definition of income and asset eligibility standards for low and moderate income households.
 Other federal, state, and local agencies define income eligibility standards for specific programs and development under their jurisdiction.

-USPAP further states that subsidized housing appraisals require the appraiser to understand the various programs, definitions, and pertinent tax considerations involved in the particular assignment applicable to the location and development.
-An appraiser should be capable of analyzing the impact of the programs and definitions in the local subsidized housing submarket, as well as in the general market that is unaffected by subsidized housing programs.
-Appraisers should also be aware of possible political changes that will affect the durability of the benefits and restrictions to subsidized housing projects and fully understand interpretation and enforcement of subsidy programs.
+USPAP further states that appraisals of affordable housing require the appraisers to understand the various programs, definitions, and pertinent tax considerations involved in the particular assignment applicable to the location and development.
+An appraiser should be capable of analyzing the impact of the programs and definitions in the local affordable housing submarket, as well as in the general market that is unaffected by affordable housing programs.
+Appraisers should also be aware of possible political changes that will affect the durability of the benefits and restrictions to affordable housing projects and fully understand interpretation and enforcement of affordable housing programs.